Logianer/jsml/README.md

-# jsml
+# json-ml
-jsml (Json-Markup Lanuage) is a JavaScript libary for writing a website in json.
+json-ml (Json-Markup Lanuage) is a JavaScript libary for writing a website in json.